Woburn Golf Club Marquess' Course Review - Golf Monthly

 Woburn Golf Club Marquess’ Course Review

-The youngest of Woburn’s three courses has earned a big reputation in 14 short years.
-It is a big golf course too, wending its way through 200 acres of glorious countryside on the Buckinghamshire/Bedfordshire borders, via fairways flanked by the odd rare specimen or two.
+The Marquess’ is a big golf course, winding its way through 200 acres of glorious countryside on the Buckinghamshire/Bedfordshire borders, via fairways flanked by the odd rare specimen or two.

-The course hosted the British Masters immediately after opening, and has since gone on to become an Open Final Qualifying venue.

 A joint collaboration among Peter Alliss, Clive Clark, Ross McMurray of European Golf Design and the much-missed Alex Hay, the Marquess’ serves up a relatively gentle opener before clicking spectacularly into gear on the 2nd and 3rd, both of which dogleg to the left and are designed to stoutly repel any overly aggressive play.